Cat-Lips/GodotSharp.SourceGenerators/README.md

 # GodotSharp.SourceGenerators

-C# Source Generators for use with the Godot Game Engine (now supports Godot 4!)
+C# Source Generators for use with the Godot Game Engine (supports Godot 4!)
 * `SceneTree` class attribute:
   * Generates class property for uniquely named nodes
   * Provides strongly typed access to the scene hierarchy (via `_` operator)